SkillsFundingAgency/das-platform-building-blocks/README.md

     ```json
     "variables": {
         ...
-        "resourceNamePrefix": "[toLower(concat('das-', parameters('resourceEnvironmentName')))]",
+        "resourceNamePrefix": "[toLower(concat('das-', parameters('resourceEnvironmentName'),'-', parameters('serviceName')))]",
+        "storageAccountName": "[toLower(concat('das', parameters('resourceEnvironmentName'), parameters('serviceName'), 'str'))]",
-        "appServiceName": "[concat(variables('resourceNamePrefix'), '-<service abbreviation>-as')]",
+        "appServiceName": "[concat(variables('resourceNamePrefix'), '-as')]",
         ...
     }
     ```
-3. Within the properties section of the resource deployment section use the resource name variable for the name parameter of the resource as follows:
+3. Within the properties section of the resource deployment section, use the resource name variable for the name parameter of the resource as follows:

     ```json
     "parameters": {